-In every aspect of a young person's life we must contribute to the physical and psychological security of our students.
+In every aspect of School life we must contribute to the physical and psychological security of our learners.
 The promotion of good behaviour will involve more than taking measures to reduce the incidence of poor or inappropriate behaviour.

-The ethos of St. John's promotes a view that control should be based on mutual respect and the maintenance of good personal and professional relationships between all those who are part of the School.
+The ethos of St. John's promotes a view that control should be based on mutual respect and the maintenance of good personal and professional relationships between all those who are part of St. John's.